Frequently Asked Questions

 (Q) How Do I Prepare For The Inspection?

 (A) Preparing for the inspection is easy.
 Be ready to follow us around the home.
 You may want to bring a notepad and pen to take notes.
-All deficiencies are listed on our reports but there are some maintenance items (i.e. like when to change a furnace filter) that will not be on the inspection report.
+Observations are listed on our reports but there are some maintenance items (i.e. like when to change a furnace filter) that will not be on the inspection report.

 (Q) When Will The Report Be Ready?

 (A) All inspections are sent by email within 24 hrs (usually the same day).
 All of our inspection reports are computerized with digital photos and/or videos.
 All inspection reports will be e-mailed.
 We want you to have a full understanding of the home when you review the inspection report.

 (Q) What If The Inspection Reveals Problems?

 (A) We may find things that weren’t expected.
 That’s what you want, right?
 No house is perfect, not even new construction.
 The report is not a seller’s “Must-Fix” list; it’s just an impartial reporting of the condition.
 Every situation is different — it’s up to you and your real estate agent to decide how to proceed after the inspection.

 (Q) Are There Limitations To The Inspection?